-Albert Bandura was an influential Canadian-American psychologist who was known for his social learning theory, Bobo doll experiment, observational learning, and self-efficacy.
-Throughout his long career, he left an indelible mark on the field of psychology and influenced other areas including education and psychotherapy.
+Albert Bandura was an influential Canadian-American psychologist known for his social learning theory, Bobo doll experiment, observational learning, and self-efficacy.
+Throughout his long career, he left an indelible mark on the field of psychology and influenced other areas such as education and psychotherapy.

 In this article, learn more about Albert Bandura, including his early life, research, and impact on psychology.

 Albert Bandura Biography

-Albert Bandura was born in Mundare, Canada, a small town in Alberta on December 4, 1925.
+Albert Bandura was born in Mundare, Canada, a small town in Alberta, on December 4, 1925.
 He was the youngest of six siblings born to his parents, who immigrated to Canada as teens, his father from Poland, and his mother from Ukraine.
-Two of his older sibling died in childhood—one due to the flu and the other in a hunting accident.
+Two of his older siblings died in childhood—one due to the flu and the other in a hunting accident.